lhsteffen/IronSights/README.md

 ## Vision/Intended Application

-IronSights is a mobile application created for both Android and IOS platforms using Google's Flutter SDK.
+IronSights is a mobile application created for both Android and IOS platforms using Google's Flutter toolkit.
 IronSights is a weight tracking app meant to help those who wish to keep track of the weight of any lift the user desires.
 IronSights will also allow the user to create weekly routines composed of that user's created lifts.
 Routines can be selected as a main routine and displayed on the home